syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 timelimit: 1
 ---

-🐾 Dreaming of a better todo app
+☑️ Dreaming of a better todo app
 ==============

 While you already have a working Golang application, it is time to add some business logic to create a useful (albeit, simple) operator.

-In this case, imagine you want to create a better todo application experience.
+In this case, imagine you want to create a better todo application experience (based on [this code](https://github.com/hariramjp777/frontend-todo-app) by [Hari Ram](https://dev.to/hariramjp777)).

 You have already packaged your perfected user experience as a container image and want to now make it ready for the world.
 You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/) and want to make sure that your deployment choices automate as much of the operations of this site as possible.